-The JNP seeks to ensure that house builders design inclusive and mixed communities, which reflect the physical characteristics of the parishes, design out crime and support integration and cohesion between new and existing communities.
-Affordable housing should be well integrated with the market housing, sympathetically designed to reflect the local context and proposed developments include opportunities for people to meet formally and informally.
+- Inclusive and mixed communities, which reflect the physical characteristics of the parishes, design out crime and support integration and cohesion between new and existing communities. - Layouts where affordable housing is well integrated with the market housing, sympathetically designed to reflect the local context; and - Opportunities for people to meet formally and informally.

-- 4.21 The Residents' questionnaire highlighted that of key concern to the local community is how the large scale proposed development within the SUE can be successfully integrated with the existing communities, not just in terms of its built form but also in terms of the social integration with the community as a whole. - 4.22 Concerns expressed include the fear of the SUE becoming a "concrete jungle," that it would lead to "a loss of rural communities" or lead to "urban sprawl". - 4.23 Whilst it is acknowledged that the guiding principles of the SUE development have been established through the Strategic Design Principles laid out in Policy TH20 of the TAAP, the grant of outline planning permission under 3PL/2011/0805/O and the associated Section 106, there is still much in the way of finer details of the SUE that have still to be finalised and therefore there is opportunity through this JNP to influence those reserved matters and subsequent applications. - 4.24 Whilst the SUE is a traditional urban extension, in this case to the historic market town of Thetford, it is also located within a predominantly rural setting and within one of the most environmentally sensitive areas for both landscape and nature conservation in the country.
-This therefore requires consideration to be given to the transition between urban and rural character, to ensure full integration with this sensitive setting. - 4.25 This policy seeks to address those concerns through requiring developers to focus on producing mixed communities, to ensure that the issue of crime has been considered and designed out, that development is attractive to both new and existing residents and to actively reflect the need for existing communities to influence the later phases of the SUE development. - 4.26 Encouragement will be given for developers to consult meaningfully and engage with the local communities as development proposals are progressed to show how the views of the local community have been taken into account in any subsequent planning applications.
+- 4.21 The Residents' questionnaire highlighted that of key concern to the local community is how the large scale proposed development within the SUE can be successfully integrated with the existing communities, not just in terms of its built form but also in terms of the social integration with the community as a whole. - 4.22 Concerns expressed include the fear of the SUE becoming a "concrete jungle," that it would lead to "a loss of rural communities" or lead to "urban sprawl". - 4.23 Whilst it is acknowledged that the guiding principles of the SUE development have been established through the Strategic Design Principles laid out in Policy TH20 of the TAAP, the grant of outline planning permission under 3PL/2011/0805/O and the associated Section 106, there is still much in the way of finer details of the SUE that have still to be finalised and therefore there is opportunity through this JNP to influence those reserved matters and subsequent applications.
+The first part of JNP4 requires any reserved matters applications to respect this existing planning context.

+- 4.24 Whilst the SUE is a traditional urban extension, in this case to the historic market town of Thetford, it is also located within a predominantly rural setting and within one of the most environmentally sensitive areas for both landscape and nature conservation in the country.
+This therefore requires consideration to be given to the transition between urban and rural character, to ensure full integration with this sensitive setting.
+This is addressed in the second and third parts of Policy JNP4. - 4.25 This policy seeks to address those concerns through requiring developers to focus on producing mixed communities, to ensure that the issue of crime has been considered and designed out, that development is attractive to both new and existing residents and to actively reflect the need for existing communities to influence the later phases of the SUE development. - 4.26 Encouragement will be given for developers to consult meaningfully and engage with the local communities as development proposals are progressed to show how the views of the local community have been taken into account in any subsequent planning applications.